mlettini/matthewlettini.me/src/work/team-reminders.md

 <div class="inner">

 After our 2019 launch we heard many positive reviews and the data showed the feature helped people track time better.
-Unfortunately, not many people turned on them on.
+Unfortunately, not many people turned them on.
 While the wizard seemed helpful, it wasn’t in the right place to market the feature, and was later removed.
 This taught myself and the team a lesson in product marketing and looking for the best opportunities to highlight new and helpful features.

 Setting up personal reminders has since made its way to other areas of onboarding, however, they’ve also been slightly over-shadowed by…